tahershaker/Learning-Kubernetes/1. Introduction To Kubernetes/README.md

 ---

 > What is Microservices

+---

-Microservice architecture is an architectural approach of application development where a traditional application developed all in a single object `Monolithic architecture` is divided into a smaller services that are independent, loosely coupled, each one is serving a single business objective, and can integrate and communicate with each others using an API or equivalent.
+`Microservice Architecture` is a new (well not that new) method of developing application, it is more of an architectural approach to develop new modern application copping with the hype of Cloud-Native and DevOps path.
+Previously, the traditional application development way, called `Monolithic Architecture`, was based on coding and developing the full business application with all its services in a single object (physical server or a virtual machine).
+On the other hand, `Microservice Architecture` way is based on dividing the business application into a smaller services that are independent, loosely coupled, coded and developed on its own, and each one is serving a single business objective and running on a separate container as a micro-service, and all can integrate and communicate with each others using API or equivalent.

-Referring to AWS documentation [_Referenced Below_], `Monolithic vs. Microservices Architecture`;
+> *Reference*
+>
+> *Referring to AWS documentation*

-- With monolithic architectures, all processes are tightly coupled and run as a single service.
+> - *With monolithic architectures, all processes are tightly coupled and run as a single service.
 This means that if one process of the application experiences a spike in demand, the entire architecture must be scaled.
 Adding or improving a monolithic application’s features becomes more complex as the code base grows.
 This complexity limits experimentation and makes it difficult to implement new ideas.
-Monolithic architectures add risk for application availability because many dependent and tightly coupled processes increase the impact of a single process failure.
+Monolithic architectures add risk for application availability because many dependent and tightly coupled processes increase the impact of a single process failure.*<sup>Reference [23](#References)</sup>

-- With a microservices architecture, an application is built as independent components that run each application process as a service.
+> - *With a microservices architecture, an application is built as independent components that run each application process as a service.
 These services communicate via a well-defined interface using lightweight APIs.
 Services are built for business capabilities and each service performs a single function.
-Because they are independently run, each service can be updated, deployed, and scaled to meet demand for specific functions of an application.
+Because they are independently run, each service can be updated, deployed, and scaled to meet demand for specific functions of an application.*<sup>Reference [23](#References)</sup>

 To make it more simple, let's take an example of an E-Commerce application.
 This type of application have several services such as (from a very high-level) a front-end service (to accept incoming requests and to present the products on the web interface), a user accounting and authentication service (to authenticate existing customer and hold data of this customer), a catalog service (to list the products and services provided by the application), an order service (to allow the customer to buy products and perform payment), a shipping service (to track the shipment of the product to the customer and provide info to the customer), and much more.